 This course explores photography as a visual art medium in the 21st century.
-Students examine digital photographs as a means of personal expression, documentation, and story-telling.
-Topics covered include aperture and shutter settings, composition, depth of field, motion control, alternative camera angles, lighting, and genres of photography.
-Students receive basic instruction, watch demonstrations of techniques, and see samples of the desired outcomes.
-In addition to taking photos, students also spend time editing and manipulating images in Adobe Photoshop.
-Students are expected to maintain and post their photography work to a simple website we create in class.
-This course can be taken for two trimesters for a deeper dive in the medium.
+Students will examine digital photography as a means of personal expression, documentation and story-telling.
+Topics covered will include aperture and shutter settings, composition, depth of field, motion control, alternative camera angles, lighting, and genres of photography.
+Students will receive basic instruction, demonstration of techniques, and see samples of the desired outcomes.
+In addition to taking photos, students will also spend time editing and manipulating images in Adobe Photoshop.
+Students will be expected to maintain and post their photography work to a simple website we create in class.